 This step is required only for UNC Share.
 We need to ensure that site visitors will have access to the needed files.
 Enter the user name and password for the domain account that has read access over the UNC folder.
 Alternatively, you can create a local user with the same user name and password as a user account on the file server which will be used for file/share permissions.

-The following article explains more about the Anonymous Authentication Identity http://technet.microsoft.com/en-us/library/cc770966%28WS.10%29.aspx
+The following article explains more about the Anonymous Authentication Identity

+Configure the Anonymous Authentication Identity (IIS 7.0): http://technet.microsoft.com/en-us/library/cc770966%28WS.10%29.aspx